 Title IX notice

-Post this required Tile IX public notice on admissions websites, hiring websites, and other onboarding and recruiting locations.
+Post this required Title IX public notice on admissions websites, hiring websites, and other onboarding and recruiting locations.

 Employee reporting & supporting

-Be prepared to respond with care if you have received a disclosure of sex- and gender-based violence or harassment.
+Be prepared to respond with care if you have received a disclosure of sex- or gender-based violence, harassment, or discrimination.
 Learn more about employee reporting expectations based on your role.

 Officials Required to Report